You have probably been eating Kale chips as a salad, in burgers, or something else.

 But there is something else that provides you with bone-building minerals.
 Yes, you guessed it right, it’s Kale.

-Kale contains a certain amount of calcium that is proven to be suitable for the betterment of bones.
+Kale contains a certain amount of calcium and vitamin K that is proven suitable for improving bone health.

 Healthybonesaustralia.org.au states that calcium combines with other minerals in the body and forms hard crystals which then give bones strength and structure.

 And one cup of boiled Kale provides a whopping amount of 177 mg of calcium.
-Not only that, but Kale consumption can also provide vitamin K.
+Not only that, but Consuming can also provide vitamin K.

-This vitamin has many positive aspects, and one of them is that it is helpful for people with osteoporosis.
+These vitamins have many positive aspects, and vitamin K is that it is helpful for people with osteoporosis.
+On top of that, they also prevent kidney stones.

-Kale increases the bones’ mineral density and prevents a few fractures.
+Kale increases the bones’ mineral density and prevents a few fractures due to its vitamin K.

-Somebody should have told ‘Mr. Glass’ to eat it.
+Somebody should have told ‘Mr. Glass’ to eat raw Kale for vitamin K and better bone health.

 7. Makes your Skin and Hair Healthy